vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 **OpenShift**

-To mount the correct hostpath to pods volumes, run the restic pod in `privileged` mode.
+To mount the correct hostpath to pods volumes, run the Restic pod in `privileged` mode.

 1. Add the `velero` ServiceAccount to the `privileged` SCC: